Garrett Hampson Player Props: Marlins vs. Cubs

-After going 1-for-3 with a double in his last game, Garrett Hampson and the Miami Marlins take on the Chicago Cubs (who will hand the ball to Justin Steele) at 12:05 PM ET on Sunday.
+Garrett Hampson -- 1-for-3 in his most recent game -- will be in action for the Miami Marlins versus the Chicago Cubs, with Drew Smyly on the hill, on May 6 at 2:20 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Cubs.
+He had a one-hit performance in his most recent game (1-for-3) against the Cubs.

 Garrett Hampson Game Info & Props vs. the Cubs